Contexts and Starting Points

 Cultural Heritage Protection Agencies Online

 The International Council of Museums has been publishing its red list since 2000.
 A Red List is not an inventory of actual stolen objects.
-The cultural goods on a Red List have all ben inventoried.
-The serve to illustrate the categories of cultural goods most vulnerable to illicit traffic.
+The cultural goods on a Red List have all been inventoried.
+They serve to illustrate the categories of cultural goods most vulnerable to illicit traffic.
+Red Lists help individuals, organizations and authorities, such as police or customs officials, identify objects at risk and prevent them from being illegally sold or exported.

 A Glasgow-based, interdisciplinary research consortium that aims to understand the illicit global trade in cultural objects, and define an evidence base for effective policy interventions.
 Researchers combine archeological, artistic, and criminological expertise to promote effective cultural heritage protection.